carolineweldon/problem-set/README.md

 Problem-7
-Write a program that that takes a positive floating point number as input and outputs an approximation of its square root.
+Write a program that that takes a positive floating point number as input and outputs an approximation of its square root. problem-7.2.py is a second solution.
+As the course has progressed I can back and though about alernative ways of solving the problems.

 References:
 https://docs.python.org/3/tutorial